-Whether it’s a nightly dinner or a special Sunday lunch, sharing regular family meals gives everyone a chance to catch up, connect and communicate with each other.
+Whether it’s nightly dinners or a special Sunday lunch, family meals are perfect times to catch up, connect and communicate with each other.
 This can be especially important for busy older children and teenagers.

 Six ways to make family meals enjoyable

 1. Set aside regular times to eat together

 When you put these times in your weekly schedule, you’re all more likely to be there.
 Having your meal at a table, with the television and phones turned off, can make this time even more special.